Beca824/Beca824/README.md

 - 👋 Hi, I’m Becky Afyai
-- 👀 I'm a passionate backend developer and programmer currently diving into the fascinating world of Python and Machine Learning
+- 👀 I'm a passionate frontend developer and programmer currently diving into the fascinating world of Python and Machine Learning
 - 🌱

 I'm currently focusing on: